 IRS Form 1098-T is an information form, filed with the Internal Revenue Service, which reports qualified education expenses for students who were enrolled during a calendar year.
 This information is intended to assist taxpayers with determining the amount, if any, of education-related income tax credits or deductions they may be able to claim on their tax return.
 Pennsylvania Highlands Community College cannot provide tax advice.
 If you need assistance in determining how to report information from Form 1098-T on your tax return, please refer to IRS Publication 970 (available at www.irs.gov), or consult a licensed tax preparer.
-Students have the option of receiving the 1098-T electronically or via mail by logging into the myPEAK portal and selecting the 1098-T link.
-Students that consent to receiving the 1098-T form electronically may log on to the Bursar's Office page of the myPEAK portal and print a copy of their 1098-T form.
-Students that revoke consent to receiving the 1098-T form electronically will receive a 1098-T form via U.S Mail to their address on file with the Registrar's Office.
+1098-T forms will be mailed no later than January 31st for the previous years.
+1098-T forms will also be available electronically on the Bursar's page of myPEAK.